lguerdan/Software-Engineering/readme.md

 * The application shall simultaneously visualize two chosen majors.
 * The application shall allow the selection of an individual course.
 * The application shall show course name, prerequisites, and description upon selection.
-* The application shall upon first release ( December 11, 2017 ) have three majors and two minors available in its data - CS Major, IT Major, Music Studies/Major, Math Minor, and Business Minor.
 * The server shall select courses for a requested major or minor based off of prerequisites and tags.
 * The server shall deliver a list of courses for a major or minor in JSON upon request.
 * The server shall use the course GUID and JSON prerequisites list to determine prerequisites.

+Non-Functional

+* The application shall upon first release ( December 11, 2017 ) have three majors and two minors available in its data - CS Major, IT Major, Music Studies/Major, Math Minor, and Business Minor.
+* The application shall be available by December 11, 2017.
+* The application shall dynamically update upon request by user.
+* The application shall use JavaScript.
+* The application shall use D3 to graph the courses.
+* The application shall use Flask for the server.

 ### Application Architecture